-This prospectus and the SEC filings that are incorporated by reference into this prospectus contain or incorporate by reference "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
+This prospectus and the SEC filings that are incorporated by reference into this prospectus contain or incorporate by reference "forward-looking statements" within the meaning of the Private Securities Litigation

+Reform Act of 1995.
 You can generally identify these forward-looking statements by forward-looking words such as "believe," "anticipate," "expect," "intend," "plan," "will," "may," and other similar expressions.
 You should read these statements carefully because they discuss future expectations, contain projections of future results of operations or financial condition, or state other "forward-looking" information.
 These statements relate to our future plans, objectives, expectations, intentions and financial performance and the assumptions that underlie these statements.
 These forward-looking statements include, but are not limited to:

-- our expectations regarding the development and clinical benefits of our product candidates; - the results of our research and development efforts and the efficacy of our PMO-based chemistries and other RNA-based technology; - our expectations regarding our ability to become a leading developer and marketer of RNA-based therapeutics; - our expectations regarding the results of preclinical and clinical testing of our product candidates; - our ability to release results by the end of April 2012 from our Phase IIb clinical trial for eteplirsen and initiate a pivotal Phase III clinical trial for eteplirsen by the end of 2012; - our ability to initiate Phase I multiple ascending dose studies for AVI-7288 and AVI-6002 in the second half of 2012; - the receipt of any required approval from the U.S. Food and Drug Administration, or FDA, or other regulatory approval for our products; - the effect of regulation by FDA and other agencies; - our intention to introduce new products; - our expectations regarding the markets for our products; - acceptance of our products, if introduced, in the marketplace; - the impact of competitive products, product development, commercialization and technological difficulties; - our expectations regarding our ability to commercialize eteplirsen with a relatively small sales force, if eteplirsen is approved for commercial sale; - our expectations regarding partnering opportunities and other strategic transactions; - the extent of protection that our patents provide and our pending patent applications may provide, if patents issue from such applications, to our technologies and programs; - our plans to file additional patent applications to enhance and protect our existing intellectual property portfolio; - our ability to invalidate some or all of the claims covered by patents issued to competitors; - our estimates regarding our future revenues, research and development expenses, other expenses, payments to third parties and changes in staffing levels; - our estimate regarding how long our existing cash, cash equivalents and short-term investments, exclusive of receipt of future proceeds pursuant to our contracts with the U.S. government, will be sufficient to finance our operations; - our expectations about funding from the government and other sources;

-- · the adequacy of funds to support our future operations and our future capital needs; and - other factors detailed in the section entitled "Risk Factors" incorporated by reference to our most recent Annual Report on Form 10-K, any subsequent Quarterly Reports on Form 10-Q and any Current Reports on Form 8-K we file after the date of this prospectus.
+- our expectations regarding the development and clinical benefits of our product candidates; - the results of our research and development efforts and the efficacy of our PMO-based chemistries and other RNA-based technology; - · our expectations regarding the development and clinical benefits of our product candidates; - the results of our research and development efforts and the efficacy of our PMO-based chemistries and other RNA-based technology; - our expectations regarding our ability to become a leading developer and marketer of RNA-based therapeutics; - the efficacy, potency and utility of our product candidates in the treatment of rare and infectious diseases, and their potential to treat a broad number of human diseases; - our expectations regarding the results of preclinical and clinical testing of our product candidates; - our expectations regarding initiating enrollment of a pivotal Phase III trial in late 2013; - · our expectations regarding the timing, completion and receipt of results from our ongoing development programs; - the receipt of any required approval from the U.S. Food and Drug Administration, or FDA, or other regulatory approval for our products; - the effect of regulation by FDA and other agencies; - our expectations regarding the markets for our products; - acceptance of our products, if introduced, in the marketplace; - the impact of competitive products, product development, commercialization and technological difficulties; - our expectations regarding partnering opportunities and other strategic transactions; - the extent of protection that our patents provide and our pending patent applications may provide, if patents issue from such applications, to our technologies and programs; - our plans to file additional patent applications to enhance and protect our existing intellectual property portfolio; - our ability to invalidate some or all of the claims covered by patents issued to competitors; - our estimates regarding our future revenues, research and development expenses, other expenses, payments to third parties and changes in staffing levels; - our estimates regarding how long our currently available cash and cash equivalents will be sufficient to finance our operations and statements about our future capital needs; - · our expectations about funding from the government and other sources; and - other factors set forth above under the heading "Risk Factors" and in the section entitled "Risk Factors" incorporated by reference to our most recent Annual Report on Form 10-K, any subsequent Quarterly Reports on Form 10-Q and any Current Reports on Form 8-K we file after the date of this prospectus.